pascaltippelt/Wamsler-IR-Remote/README.md

 | bit 66 | timer 2 ON active | 1 = true, 0 = false | |
 | bit 67 | timer 1 OFF active | 1 = true, 0 = false | |
 | bit 68 to 71 | propably parity or so| | (to be determined) |

+I build a simple decoder in excel, provided [here](https://github.com/pascaltippelt/Wamsler-IR-Remote/raw/main/IR-Decoder.xlsx).

+##future steps

+My plan is to build an esp* based IR "remote" to control the stove remotely via internet.
+Progress will be published here.